JamieHogg-depo/two_stage_saemodel_proportions/README.md

 # two_stage_saemodel_proportions

-This repository contains `R` and `stan` code for the analyses described in the manuscript "A Two-stage Bayesian method of Small Area Estimation for Proportions" by James Hogg and others.
+This repository contains `R` and `stan` code for the analyses described in the manuscript "A Two-stage Bayesian Small Area Estimation Method for Proportions" by James Hogg and others.

 ## Simulation Study